fchauvel/MAD/docs/actions.md

 In this example for instance, every 10 simulation steps, the `Browser` sends a request to the `DB/Select` operations and immediately starts thinking for 5 simulation steps, without waiting for any response.

+### Retry
+Invocations be they synchronous or asynchronous may fail.
+By default, such a failure will abort the current task and propagates to the caller if this happens during the execution of an operation.
+It is possible however to 'wait and retry' using alternative back-off policies.

+    client Browser {
+        every 10 {
+            retry(limit=10) {
+               query DB/Select
+            }
+        }
+    }

+In this example, the Browser will try to query to 'Select' operation of the 'DB' service, retry 10 if necessary.
+If all these ten attempts fails, the Browser will record a failure.
+By default, the Browser waits a constant time (10 simulation steps) before to retry, but we may also specify back-off policies (exponential of fibonnacci) as follows:

+    client Browser {
+        every 10 {
+            retry(limit=10, delay:exponential(5)) {
+               query DB/Select
+            }
+        }
+    }
+Here, we specify an [exponential backoff](https://en.wikipedia.org/wiki/Exponential_backoff) policy.
+The browser will first wait for 5 minutes and then increases the waiting time exponentially.

 ### Thinking
 Thinking is a blocking "No-op" operation.
 It emulate compute-intensive internal tasks.
 It accepts a fixed duration during which the underlying worker will be blocked.